 Plan Scope Management

-Project charter, enterprise environmental factors and organizational process assets are the inputs of plan scope management process.
+Project charter, enterprise environmental factors, and organizational process assets are the inputs of the plan scope management process.

-Project’s requirements are defined and listed at this step.
-Different types of projects have different types of requirements.
+The project’s requirements are defined and listed at this step.
+It is obvious that different types of projects have different types of requirements.
 Therefore, team members use various techniques and tools for collecting project requirements.
-Stakeholder’s needs should be defined and documented accurately for the projects success.
+Stakeholder’s needs should be defined and documented accurately for the project’s success.
 If this process is conducted properly, it will reduce the possibility of unexpected issues as the project progresses.

-Project charter and stakeholder register are the inputs of collect requirements process.
+Project charter and stakeholder register are the inputs of the collect requirements process.

 Create WBS (Work Breakdown Structure)

-The WBS is very important in the project scope management.
+Creating the Work Breakdown Structure in the right way is very important in project scope management.
 The project deliverables are divided into manageable sections at this step.
 The Work Breakdown Structure is a hierarchical decomposition of the total project work into manageable and logical sections.
-Therefore having a detailed and complete WBS is key to a successful scope management.
-Scope statement, requirements documentation and Organizational Process Assets are the inputs of this step.
+Therefore having a detailed and complete WBS is key to successful scope management.
+The scope statement, requirements documentation, and Organizational Process Assets are the inputs of this step.

-In the valide scope process all the project deliverables and the work is reviewed the client and /or sponsor to ensure that the scope of work satisfies their requirements.
+In the validate scope process, all the project deliverables and the work is reviewed by the client and /or sponsor to ensure that the scope of work satisfies their requirements.
 After the formal acceptance of deliverables by the client or sponsor, project deliverables are formalized at this step.

-Control scope is the last process which involves monitoring the status of the project and managing changes to the scope.
+Control scope is the last process that involves monitoring the status of the project and managing changes to the scope.
 Stakeholder’s expectations and requirements may change during the project’s life cycle.
-At this process all the requested changes should be integrated into a new scope statement and work breakdown structure.
+In this process, all the requested changes should be integrated into a new scope statement and work breakdown structure.

 Importance of Project Scope Management

-Scope management helps to prevent the project from disputes that can be originated from unclear scope statement.
+Scope management techniques help to prevent the project from disputes that can be originated from unclear scope statements.
 Project scope should explicitly define what is included in the project and what is not included.

 Scope management builds a control system to address factors that may result in changes during the project’s life cycle.